 A New York Appeals Court ruling is a victory for two couples who filed a wrongful birth claim after their children were born with “Fragile X” – a rare chromosomal abnormality that can cause significant injuries and intellectual disabilities.
 Wrongful birth is a hotly debated area of the law, and reactions to the Appeals Court’s decision seem to be varied.

 At Birth Injury Guide, we help clients with cases of all shapes and sizes.
-We are not afraid to tackle complicated legal matters, and have experience with wrongful birth law.
+We are not afraid to tackle complicated legal matters, and have experience with wrongful pregnancy and birth law.
 Read on to learn more about our wrongful birth lawsuit example, how Fragile X Syndrome affects children, and what you can do to protect your legal rights.

 Wrongful Birth Lawsuit Information